chaos-lang/chaos-lang.org/website/docs/07_assignment_behavior.md

 ---
-id: 07_immutability
+id: 07_assignment_behavior
-title: Immutability
+title: Assignment Behavior
-sidebar_label: Immutability
+sidebar_label: Assignment Behavior
 ---

-Every variable in Chaos language is **immutable by default**.
+Assignment behavior in Chaos language resembles the common sense.
 When you assign a variable to another variable, the language's itself creates a **deep copy** of that variable.
-That means; the new(*left-hand*) variable will live in a completely different memory region than the old(*right-hand*) variable.
+That means; the new(*left-hand*) variable will live in a completely different memory region than the old(*right-hand*) variable which we call that **isolation**.
+Besides that, function call parameters are always **immutable**.

-Here are some examples of immutability on Chaos language:
+Here are some examples to demonstrate the **isolation** in Chaos language:

 ```chaos
 kaos> bool a = true